tienna/rosetta-java-governance--operators/stakeRegistration.md

 ```

 ### Step 4.2: Signing transaction
-In this example we use Eternl wallet  to sign transaction, you could use cardano-cli or other tool to sign.
+In this example we use Eternl wallet to sign transaction (mnemonic has been imported before in this wallet), you could use cardano-cli or other tool to sign.

 _The purpose of this step is to demonstrate that signing a transaction can be done on a different machine than the one that composes and submits the transaction to the blockchain network._
 ```